platformatic/platformatic/docs/guides/build-modular-monolith.md

 - Customise the composed API that's automatically generated in a Composer service
 - Generate a client for a service's REST API and use it in a Platformatic service to make API requests
 - Add custom functionality to a Composer service's composed API by modifying its routes and responses
-- Deploy a Runtime app to Platformatic Cloud

 The architecture for our Library application will look like this: